cmaglie/FlashStorage/readme.md

 }
 ```

-after a reset of the microcontroller to retrieve the stored age you can use:
+after a reset of the microcontroller you can retrieve the stored age by using:

 ```c++
 int user_age = age_storage.read();